-Best Practices for Distance Learning in 2021
+Best Practices for Distance Learning

 Teachers who make the switch to remote teaching are superheroes.
 They battle technical difficulties, unmotivated students, and the struggle of changing curriculum to meet the needs of a digital learning environment.
 Distance learning is no easy feat.
 Yet, many devoted teachers have made it work—and so can you with some guidance from distance learning best practices.

 In this post, we’ll uncover some of the best practices that teachers use to improve distance learning for students of every age.
 These tips will not only help you get through the school year but help you and your students thrive.

 Whether you love it or hate it, distance learning is here to stay.
 The online learning industry is expected to pass $370 billion by 2026.
 Though it may not completely replace traditional in-person classrooms, distance learning and hybrid classrooms will likely continue into the next school year and beyond, especially in higher ed.

 But because you’re a superhero teacher, you’ve embraced the positive aspects of distance learning .
 You know that successful remote teaching boils down to a prepared space, a well-designed course, and setting clear expectations for students.
 Let’s get into the details of these three essential components.

 Preparing the distance learning space